#BreakingNews #Trump Lawyer #MichaelCohen Has Office Raided By #FBI

 — Earl Pearl (@EarlPdxPearl) April 9, 2018

-Michael Avenatti, the lawyer now representing Stormy Daniels in her matter concerning a non-disclosure agreement with Donald Trump commented on the search of the law office of Trump lawyer Michael Cohen on Twitter today.
+Michael Avenatti, the lawyer now representing Stormy Daniels in her matter concerning a non-disclosure agreement with Donald Trump, commented on the search of the law office of Trump lawyer Michael Cohen on Twitter today.

 Stormy Daniels’ Lawyer Michael Avenatti Won’t Stop Until Trump And Cohen ‘Come Clean’